corbincox72/peripheral_brain/_diseases/acidBase.md

    * Osm Gap &gt; 50: Almost certainly toxic alcohol

 See the [EM-Crit Acid-Base Evaluation Sheet](https://emcrit.org/wp-content/uploads/acid_base_sheet_2-2011.pdf) for more details on Quantitative Acid Base

+# NS, 1/2NS, and D5W Acidotic Mechanism

+The acidosis associated with infusions of non-balanced crystalloid fluids has nothing to do with the presence of Cl<sup>-</sup>, the weak base of HCl.
+It instead has to do with the dilution of the bodies natural buffer, bicarbonate.
+Dilution of endogenous bicarb with significant volumes of crystalloid leads to a shift in the equilibrium point of the Henderson-Hasselback equation.
+Holding pCO<sub>2</sub> constant (pCO<sub>2</sub> is held constant because the lungs will rapidly return pCO<sub>2</sub> to the appropriate physiologic value) shows that decreasing the bicarbonate concentration leads to a decrease in pH.

+$$
+pH = 6.1 + \log{\frac{{HCO_3}^-}{0.03*pCO_2}}
+$$

+This result is supported by the Quantitative Acid-Base approach to fluid acidity.
+NS, 1/2NS, and D5W all have SID=0, implying they are highly acidic fluids due to the dilutional effects on albumin and bicarb.
+However, fluids such as LR, which have a SID of 24-28 (due to the contents of 24-28 mEq/L of lactate, which is converted to bicarbonate), will not dilute the buffering bicarbonate or concentrate it (as would be the case in infusions of more concentrated bicarbonate solutions).
+Therefore, solutions with an SID lower than the patient's current bicarbonate will induce acidosis, while solutions with an SID higher than the patient's  current bicarbonate will induce alkalosis.